Fueling the fire 2016

-ANZ, Commonwealth Bank, NAB and Westpac have loaned a combined $70.3 billion to fossil fuels around the world since 2008.
+ANZ, Commonwealth Bank, NAB and Westpac loaned a combined $70.3 billion to fossil fuels around the world from 2008-2016.
 Of this total, $49.9b has gone to projects and companies within Australia.

-Each of the big four’s total lending to fossil fuels in Australia since 2008 is shown in the graphics below.
+Each of the big four’s total lending to fossil fuels from 2008-2016 is shown in the graphics below.
 In the first half of 2016, the big four loaned $3.5b globally to fossil fuel projects and companies, with $480 million of that going to the local industry.

 The Carbon Bubble